-For LEP 7.3, we updated our original searches conducted on 18 December 2023 and 1 May 2024 in ACCESSSS, Health Systems Evidence, Health Evidence, and PubMed.
-The updated searches were conducted on 13 May 2024 using the following combination of terms: (avian influenza) OR (H5N1 or AH5N1 or A?H5N1 or H5Nx or H5N) (limited using the search filters for reviews and systematic reviews).
-This was supplemented with an additional search originally conducted on 1 May and updated on 13 May 2024 in PubMed for any literature from the last five years related to bovine or ruminant related transmission using this combination of terms: (avian influenza) OR (H5N1 or AH5N1 or A?H5N1 or H5Nx or H5N) AND (bovine OR cow OR cattle OR dairy OR ruminant).
-We also searched the USDA National Agricultural Library on 1 May 2024 and updated on 13 May 2024 using the same set of terms with the first set searched in the title and the second set with synonyms for bovine search in the title or abstract.
+For LEP 7.4, we re-ran searches on 8 July 2024 to identify any new evidence documents in ACCESSSS, Health Systems Evidence, Health Evidence, and PubMed since the last LEP version (previous searches were conducted on 18 December 2023, 1 May 2024, and 13 May 2024).
+The searches used the following combination of terms: (avian influenza) OR (H5N1 or AH5N1 or AH5N1 or H5Nx or H5N) (limited using the search filters for reviews and systematic reviews) to identify any new evidence documents since the last search on 13 May 2024.
+This was supplemented with an additional search on 8 July 2024 in PubMed (which was conducted previously on 1 May and 13 May 2024) for any literature from the last five years related to bovine or ruminant related transmission using this combination of terms: (avian influenza) OR (H5N1 or AH5N1 or A?H5N1 or H5Nx or H5N) AND (bovine OR cow OR cattle OR dairy OR ruminant).
+We also searched the USDA National Agricultural Library on 8 July 2024 (previously searched on 1 May 2024 and 13 May 2024 for previous versions) using the same set of terms with the first set searched in the title and the second set with synonyms for bovine search in the title or abstract.
 For example, we searched for anything relevant to dairy cattle, other non-human mammals (including ruminants), transmission associated with dairy products, and risk to livestock.
-Lastly, we searched MedRxiv and BioRxiv for pre-print articles by combining (avian influenza OR H5N1 OR AH5N1) in the advanced search with individual searches for each of the following: "bovine" "cattle" "dairy cattle" "cow" and "ruminant" from 1 January 2024 to 13 May 2024 (the last four months by request).
-In addition, in previous versions, we reviewed literature compiled from searches that were last conducted by the Public Health Agency of Canada (PHAC) on 13 December 2023.
+Lastly, we searched MedRxiv and BioRxiv on 8 July 2024 for pre-print articles by combining (avian influenza OR H5N1 OR AH5N1) in the advanced search with individual searches for each of the following for any evidence documents published between 14 May 2024 to 8 July 2024: "bovine," "cattle," "dairy cattle," "cow," and "ruminant."
+In addition, in previous versions of the LEP, we reviewed literature compiled from searches that were last conducted by the Public Health Agency of Canada (PHAC) on 13 December 2023.
 This included reviewing results from searches run by PHAC from 1 October 2022 up to the last search that was run on 13 December 2023.
-Given that we originally only included evidence syntheses, we re-reviewed these searches for LEP 7.2 for any single studies relevant to bovine or ruminant related transmission.
+Given that we originally only included evidence syntheses, we re-reviewed these searches for LEP 7.2 for any single studies relevant to bovine- or ruminant-related transmission.

 Each source for these documents is assigned to one team member who conducts hand searches (when a source contains a smaller number of documents) or keyword searches to identify potentially relevant documents.
-A final inclusion assessment is performed both by the person who did the initial screening and the lead author of the rapid evidence profile, with disagreements resolved by consensus or with the input of a third reviewer on the team.
+A final inclusion assessment is performed both by the person who did the initial screening and the lead author of the LEP, with disagreements resolved by consensus or with the input of a third reviewer on the team.
 The team uses a dedicated virtual channel to discuss and iteratively refine inclusion/exclusion criteria throughout the process, which provides a running list of considerations that all members can consult during the first stages of assessment.